Noroff-FEU-Assignments/project-exam-2-Anette88/README.md

+Username: admin
+Password: ThreeRandomWords2021

+- Contact Form and Booking does not work before logged in as admin.

 # Project Exam 2
 There are two options with this Project Exam.
 You need to only choose one and please follow the deliveries carefully.